junxit/us-congress-bills-115/bill.md

   >   - **(2)** *Review and assessment* Not later than 1 year after the date the technical expert panel described in paragraph (1) is established (and periodically thereafter as the Secretary determines appropriate), the technical expert panel shall—
   >     - **(A)** review quality measures that relate to opioids and opioid use disorders, including existing measures and those under development;
   >     - **(B)** identify gaps in areas of quality measurement that relate to opioids and opioid use disorders, and identify measure development priorities for such measure gaps; and
-  >     - **(C)** make recommendations to the Secretary on quality measures with respect to opioids and opioid use disorders for purposes of improving care, prevention, diagnosis, health outcomes, and treatment, including recommendations for revisions of such measures, need for development of new measures, and recommendations for including such measures in the Merit-Based Incentive Payment System under section 1848(q), the alternative payment models under section 1833(z)(3)(C), the shared savings program under section 1899, the quality reporting requirements for inpatient hospitals under section 1886(b)(3)(B)(viii), the hospital value-based purchasing program under section 1886(o), and under other value-based purchasing programs under this title.
+  >     - **(C)** make recommendations to the Secretary on quality measures with respect to opioids and opioid use disorders for purposes of improving care, prevention, diagnosis, health outcomes, and treatment, including recommendations for revisions of such measures, need for development of new measures, and recommendations for including such measures in the Merit-Based Incentive Payment System under section 1848(q), the alternative payment models under section 1833(z)(3)(C), the shared savings program under section 1899, the quality reporting requirements for inpatient hospitals under section 1886(b)(3)(B)(viii), and the hospital value-based purchasing program under section 1886(o).
   >   - **(3)** *Consideration of measures by secretary* The Secretary shall consider—
   >     - **(A)** using opioid and opioid use disorder measures (including measures used under the Merit-Based Incentive Payment System under section 1848(q), measures recommended under paragraph (2)(C), and other such measures identified by the Secretary) in alternative payment models under section 1833(z)(3)(C) and in the shared savings program under section 1899; and
-  >     - **(B)** using opioid measures described in subparagraph (A), as applicable, in the quality reporting requirements for inpatient hospitals under section 1886(b)(3)(B)(viii), in the hospital value-based purchasing program under section 1886(o), and under other value-based purchasing programs under this title.
+  >     - **(B)** using opioid measures described in subparagraph (A), as applicable, in the quality reporting requirements for inpatient hospitals under section 1886(b)(3)(B)(viii),and in the hospital value-based purchasing program under section 1886(o).
   >   - **(4)** *Prioritization of measure development* The Secretary shall prioritize for measure development the gaps in quality measures identified under paragraph (2)(B).

 - **(b)** *Expedited endorsement process for opioid measures* Section 1890(b)(2) of the Social Security Act (42 U.S.C.
 1395aaa(b)(2)) is amended by adding at the end the following new flush sentence: